tomasr/frebrilator/README.md

 Any of these will require the application to be restarted.
 While not usually a problem it can be... inconvenient at times.

+Frebrilator is just some *sample code I've been putting together* to scratch an itch I've been having for a while: Capturing FREB-like traces without using the normal means in IIS to do so.

 ## FREB and ETW

 FREB is built on top of the ETW (Event Tracing for Windows) infrastructure, around the following providers: